moononournation/Arduino_GFX/README.md

 ### Why Run Fast?
 - No read operation.
 Since not all display provide read back graphic memories API, Arduino_GFX skip all read operations.
 It can reduce the library size footprint and sometimes reduce the operation time.
 - Tailor-made data bus classes.
-Arduino_GFX decopule data bus operation from display driver, it is more easy to write individual data bus class for each platform.
+Arduino_GFX decouple data bus operation from display driver, it is more easy to write individual data bus class for each platform.

 ## Currently Supported data bus [[Wiki](https://github.com/moononournation/Arduino_GFX/wiki/Data-Bus-Class)]
 - 8-bit and 9-bit hardware SPI (ESP32SPI)